Kladovo transport: Background

 In May 1939, the British Mandate government in Palestine published the "White Paper", by which immigration, for the next five years, had been limited to 75,000.
 Other countries limited the immigration possibilities drastically.
 After 1938, Ralph Weingarten held a refugee conference in Evian and described his impression of the situation:

 It became increasingly difficult for Jews to escape the threat of the Nazis, as their sphere of influence grew.
 Illegal immigration to Palestine was becoming more and more important, as the organization of transport had been hampered by the outbreak of war.
 The British considered Jewish refugees from the hostile areas as "enemy aliens" as they left the Balkans to acquire disused ocean vessels.
-In Romania, 3,000 refugees had already waited for their onward journey.
+In Romania, 3,000 refugees were already waiting to continue their journey.

 In the fall of 1939, Adolf Eichmann, founder of the Central Agency for Jewish Emigration in Vienna, put pressure on Georg Überall, Secretary General of the Austrian Hechaluz.
-Eichmann threatened that all Hechaluz members who had not yet emigrated - there were hundreds waiting in the Hachshara camps outside Vienna for their departure - to deport them to Poland if they did not leave the country.
-In addition, he ordered "the Committee for Jewish Overseas Transport" and appointed Berthold Storfer as its head.
-Although he was a Jew, he was not a Zionist, and in 1939, with support from the SS, he became increasingly influential in the organization of illegal transport.
+Eichmann threatened that all Hechaluz members who had not yet emigrated - there were hundreds waiting in the Hachshara camps outside Vienna for their departure - with deportation to Poland if they did not leave the country.
+In addition, he ordered the creation of "the Committee for Jewish Overseas Transport" and appointed Berthold Storfer as its head.
+Although Storfer was a Jew, he was not a Zionist, and in 1939, with support from the SS, he became increasingly influential in the organization of illegal transport.
 The Hechalutz representatives saw him as a collaborator of the Nazis and avoided contact, thereby ultimately leading to failure in the project.